Pain-Brioche/COM3D2-How-to/Use_NPR.md

 ![Example of a mpatcapmask](Pictures/matcapmask_example.png)

 #### 5.```_EmissionMap``` / ```_EmissionColor``` / ```_EmissionValue``` / ```_EmissionHDRExposure``` / ```_EmissionPower``` / ```_EmissionCustomBlend```
-This does not require an emission shader.
+This does not require an emission shader unless you want some sort of animations on top of it.
 Doesn't work if the global game light is set to 0
 Emits light superposed on the UV map.
+Only shines (pun intended) in low light settings and with SceneCapture help.
+Strange behaviours whith large maps.
 ```_EmissionColor```
 Changes the ```_EmissionMap``` color, changing the light color as result , alpha change the blending ratio (see ```_EmissionCustomBlend```)
 ```_EmissionValue```